polhenarejos/acme_email/README.md

     source venv/bin/activate
     pip3 install .

-It will install all dependancies and required packages.
+It will install all dependencies and required packages.
 With the virtual environment activated, you can continue using the client `cli.py`.

 ## How to use it
 ACME E-mail S/MIME client uses the Certbot framework for managing ACME protocols.
 However, the official software does not provide support for S/MIME certification.
 To circumvent this issue, we bypass some procedures (CSR -- Certificate Signature Request mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.